absmahi01/absmahi01/README.md

 # Abu Bakar Siddique Mahi

-:wave: Hi there, My name is Abu Bakar Siddique Mahiu hailing from Dhaka, Bangladesh.
+:wave: Hi there, My name is Abu Bakar Siddique Mahi hailing from Dhaka, Bangladesh.
 I am a student at The University of Asia Pacific.
 I am learning Image Processing, Machine Learning, and now practicing Deep Learning and NLP.
 Love to play with data and develop Machine Learning models to help make data-driven solutions.

 My research interests are Computer Vision and NLP.
 Let’s connect if you want to collab and create something awesome in the world of machine learning.